SilentCicero/merklio/README.md

 A free merkle-based notarization and proofing API micro-service for the Etheruem blockchain.

+No need for those pesky lawyers anymore :)

 ## About

 Submit 32 byte hashes for free to an API and have them merklized with the Merkle tree master hash published on the Ethereum public blockchain.